-Using a hosted build agent in VSTS is a convenient option for building and deploying web apps.
+Using a hosted build agent in Azure DevOps Services is a convenient option for building and deploying web apps.
 Agent maintenance and upgrades are automatically performed by Microsoft Azure, which enables a continuous and uninterrupted development cycle.

 Configure the continuous deployment (CD) process

-Visual Studio Team Services (VSTS) and Team Foundation Server (TFS) provide a highly configurable and manageable pipeline for releases to multiple environments such as development, staging, quality assurance (QA), and production.
+Azure DevOps Services and Team Foundation Server (TFS) provide a highly configurable and manageable pipeline for releases to multiple environments such as development, staging, quality assurance (QA), and production.
 This process can include requiring approvals at specific stages of the application life cycle.

-Creating a release definition is the final step in your application build process.
-This release definition is used to create a release and deploy a build.
+Creating a release pipeline is the final step in your application build process.
+This release pipeline is used to create a release and deploy a build.

-- Sign in to VSTS and navigate to Build and Release for your project.
+- Sign in to Azure DevOps Services and navigate to Azure Pipelines for your project.

 On the Releases tab, select [ + ] and then pick Create release definition.